jzgdev/4bars/README.md

 ## Roadmap for version 1.5

-Immediate roadmap and to do list is to be able to initialize new file.
-Inject ClyphX control track.
-Then play ClyphX clips in various configuration to constuct a workspace for loop recording.
+Immediate roadmap and to do list is to be able to initialize new Ableton project file then inject ClyphX control track and "play" ClyphX clips in various configuration to constuct a workspace for loop recording.
 One one side you will end up with a Track or a TrackGroup with midi files, then device setup and then upon of execution a cascading recording will initiate to record each clip and essentially convert it from MIDI, through a device (VST synth and VST plugins) to record track.
+Just to give you an example.
+Injection of 20 midi files, setup of devices, creating of recording session for each of the clips will take one 4bars command and few seconds of Ableton Live executing a UI sequence.

-All recorded clips will be then collected from Recordings folder and placed in 4bars local directory structure.
+All recorded clips will be then collected from Recordings folder through discovery in Ableton project file and placed in 4bars local directory structure.
 A renaming convention will be applied based on Track/Clip names.
 Name generator can optionally be used based on world list from randomnames package so you will end up with AdjectiveNoun pairs for easy reference.
+Commands will be added to 4bars to make this trivial.

-Default ffmpeg LAME encoder for MP3 adds a 25ms silence (pre/post) essentially making MP3s useless for the looping purposes.
+Default ffmpeg LAME encoder for MP3 adds a 25ms silence on both pre-loop and post-loop essentially making MP3s useless for the looping purposes.
 Local preconfigured ffmpeg can then be triggered to perform mass conversions from ALS (full quality 48Khz) to OGG/AAC 48khz pairs at both (96kbs/s and 320kbps/s).
 Having OGG/ACC pairs allows for full coverage of browser HTML5 playbecks.
+Commands will be added to 4bars to make this trivial.
 Take a look at table below.

 ```$xslt
 <audio controls="controls">